Stories of Watershed Impact | 2024

 It takes a whole community to protect our watershed.

-Thank you to our 2023 Volunteers!
+Thank you to our 2024 Volunteers!

 Volunteers are a vital part of 30 Mile’s team, generously contributing thousands of hours to make this work possible.
-You fill key roles across all areas of our work, including boat inspections, water quality monitoring, LakeSmart evaluations, invasive plant surveys, watershed surveys, office support, our Board of Directors, and more.
+They fill key roles across all areas of our work, including boat inspections, water quality monitoring, LakeSmart evaluations, invasive plant surveys, watershed surveys, office support, our Board of Directors, and more.

 Volunteers